I was asked why I homeschool, again. Sigh. (How not to answer in essay format.)

 Not to mention, I’d have a full reordering of my relationships and my goals and harness my creativity.

 I’d travel the world, design and build a house and homestead with 20 chickens, a great pyr, and three goats.
 I’d start a podcast, write 600 blog posts, write a book, beginning formally life coaching parents across every walk of life and all corners of the world.

 But it gave me a whole lotta time to process who I was in this world, what I valued.

 It strengthened my independent bone enough that I wasn’t asking the neighbours what they thought of my child’s home education, whether I should be traveling with my kids in rural Africa, or whether I should unschool, homeschool, private school, or anything else I determined.

 8. They chose to learn to live with their family and share life and learning.

-One week of reading this book, and I had a new vision for my family life.
+One week after reading this book, I had a new vision for my family life.